ampl/mp/doc/source/features-guide.rst

          display Buy.status, Diet.status;   # display basis statuses

          option send_statuses 1;            # do send, already the default
-         solve; # second solve with take much less although a solution is not provided
+         solve; # second solve should take much less although a solution is not provided

        In the solver logs, we can see the expected behaviour:

        .. code-block:: shell

-          x-Gurobi 9.5.2: optimal solution; objective 74.27382022
+          Gurobi 13.0.2: optimal solution; objective 74.27382022
           3 simplex iterations
           Objective = total_cost['A&P']
           ampl: display Buy.status, Diet.status;;